 Gastric Bypass Weight Loss

-Orange County gastric bypass surgeon Dr. Oliak’s gastric bypass weight loss statistics are better than the industry averages.
-Dr. Oliak’s gastric bypass patients average 78% EWL at 2 years after surgery, and 66% EWL at 10-13 years after surgery.*
+Orange County bariatric surgeon Dr. Oliak has performed >1000 gastric bypass operations since starting his career in 2002.
+His gastric bypass weigh loss statistics are as follows: average 78% EWL (excess weight loss) at 2 years after surgery, average 72% EWL at 5 years after surgery, and average 66% EWL at 10+ years after surgery.*

 76% EWL after 1 year

 74% EWL after 7 years